khulnasoft/AiKit/README.md

 torch_mse = mse_loss(torch.ones((5,)), torch.ones((5,)))
 ```

-In the example above we show how Ivy\'s functions are compatible with
+In the example above we show how Aikit\'s functions are compatible with
 tensors from different frameworks.
-This is the same for ALL Ivy
+This is the same for ALL Aikit
 functions.
 They can accept tensors from any framework and return the
 correct result.

-The [Ivy Stateful
+The [Aikit Stateful
 API](https://unify.ai/docs/aikit/overview/design/aikit_as_a_framework/aikit_stateful_api.html),
 on the other hand, allows you to define trainable modules and layers,
 which you can use alone or as a part of any other framework code!